 Recently, Emanuel (our Managing Partner) attended a highly unusual and innovative leadership course ‘Lead the Way’, near Ōtaki, which is run by Andrew and Samantha (Sam) Froggatt.

+Andrew is described as a ‘horse whisperer’, who has the unenviable reputation for successfully working with horses that are ‘written off as being un-trainable’.
 During the two-day course, Andrew and Sam use their horses to help people understand how their attitude and behaviour affects their success in communicating, managing, leading and generally establishing effective working relationships with their staff.
-Each person is given a horse to help them with this process - Emanuel’s horse was called, ‘Cool Guy’.
+Each person is given a horse to help them with this process - Emanuel’s horse was called,

+‘Cool Guy’.
+Apparently, horses don’t lie and Cool Guy, while initially reticent, began to positively respond as Emanuel changed the way he ‘communicated’ with the horse.
 Lead the Way has been attended by people from all walks of life, from All Black coaches to small business owners.
 Emanuel thoroughly recommends the course and encourages you to visit Andrew and Sam’s website to learn more about it (www.lead-the-way.co.nz).